mbmcmullen27/linux/README.md

 - (324) 12.4 Sharing Files with Samba
     - Samba allows your network's Windows computers to get to your Linux system
     - is this necesssary if instead you just use WSL?

+### Chapter 13 - User Environments

+- (337) "Many users create a bin directory of thier own to store shell scripts and programs"
+    - why have I not done this?

+#### 13.3.3 The Prompt